SAP/ui5-webcomponents/docs/6-contributing/04-writing-stories.md

 Or globally in the `.storybook/preview.ts` file.

-The above example will include only the `indeterminate`, `checked` properties in the playground for users to edit.
+The above example includes only the `indeterminate`, `checked` properties in the playground for users to edit.

 ## Documentation